Climate-based tomato planting guide for Spruce Grove, Alberta

 Main risk: The season often runs out before the crop finishes well.

-How Frost Affects Tomatoes in Spruce Grove
+How Frost Affects Planting Dates for Tomatoes in Spruce Grove

 Spruce Grove usually has about 141 frost-free days, with a typical last spring frost around May 7 and a typical first fall frost around September 25.